Home > OMV Policy & Procedure: TAX / REGISTRATION EXEMPTION FOR

 - It is no longer necessary to obtain a photocopy of the military ID card; however, a notation must be made in the file that it was presented for identification.

 - These provisions are also covered under the Soldiers and Sailors Civil Relief Act of 1940.

-The individual must be on active duty at the time of registration.
-If the individual subsequently becomes inactive before the vehicle is properly registered, taxes will be due.
+- The applicant must be on active duty at the time of registration.
+If the applicant subsequently becomes inactive before the vehicle is properly registered, taxes will be due.